ncrmro/website/posts/2020_12_04_rsync_code_directories.md

 ---
 slug: rsync-code-directories
 title: Rsync'ing Code Directories Between two computers
-date: '2020-12-04'
+date: "2020-12-04"
+description:
-description: A script to attempt keeping my code folder in sync between my laptop and workstation.
+  A script to attempt keeping my code folder in sync between my laptop and workstation.
-tags: ['rsync', 'automation']
+tags: ["rsync", "automation"]
 ---

 I often find myself trying to keep the folder called code in which I keep my code, synced between my workstation and laptop.
 I'd also like to be able to sync when I'm not at home so I set the host dynamically based on if we can access the workstaion at the \*.local domain.

 ```bash
 scode() {